ragsanaa/all-trips-plugin/readme.txt

 = Can I still use the default WeTravel widget? =

 Yes!
 This plugin enhances WeTravel's embedded widgets with customization options.
 You can still use the default widget if you prefer.

+= What should I know about embed code behavior in Gutenberg blocks? =

+When using the Gutenberg block editor, it's important to add your embed code before making any design customizations.
+If you customize the design first and add the embed code later, the block might not immediately recognize the change due to how Gutenberg handles block attributes.

+To avoid any issues:
+1. Always start by inserting your embed code
+2. Then proceed with your design customizations
+3. If you added the embed code after customizing and it's not detected, refresh the page and re-save your post/page

+Note: This behavior only affects Gutenberg blocks.
+Shortcodes work as expected and update dynamically.

 == Screenshots ==